Pet Tick and Flea Treatment in San Jose, CA

 Medical Flea Treatment of Flea Allergy Dermatitis in San Jose

 - Anti-Allergy medication may be necessary for the comfort and resolution of allergic skin diseases.

 - Medicated pet fleas shampoo is sometimes necessary for specific skin conditions.

 - Antibiotics are indicated with a secondary skin infection

 When a flea bites your pet, it injects a small amount of saliva into the skin.
 Many animals are allergic to this saliva.
 In highly allergic animals, the bite of one flea can initiate severe itching that lasts for days past the time of the actual bite.

 Biting and scratching around the rump and groin area is the most common sign of flea allergy.
-Hair loss, scabs and “hot spots” (raw, oozing patches ) often occur secondary to flea allergy.
+Hair loss, scabs, and hot spots (raw, oozing patches ) often occur secondary to a flea allergy.
 You may not be able to find fleas on your dog very often or at all since most of them are in the environment.
 The presence of flea dirt (feces) on an animal confirms flea infestation.
 Our veterinarians can get rid of pet fleas and provide flea treatments in San Jose to keep them eliminated.

 Allergies cannot be cured just controlled, therefore successful control of flea allergy requires the elimination of fleas from contact with the affected dog or cat.